What is an agent skill?

 - Skill — static knowledge the agent reads into context before any tool call.
 API docs, example workflows, prompt templates.

-Most modern dev-tool products ship both: an MCP server for live tool execution, and a skill for the surrounding knowledge needed to use the MCP correctly.
-Codex, Helius, and Alchemy all publish public skills repositories.
+Most agent-facing products benefit from both: an MCP server for live tool execution, and skills for the surrounding knowledge needed to use the MCP correctly.